Elusive7733/Crypto-Wallet-FE/README.md

 # Crypto-Wallet-FE
-A Crypto Currencty Wallet made using React, React-Redux, CSS and Firebase
+Crypto Wallet Frontend made on React.js and Ionic